FaiazRahman100/FaiazRahman100/README.md

 ## 🏆 Achievements

 - Awarded Dean’s Scholarship East West University (Occupied this scholarship for being one of the top performers of the batch)
-- Published a paper in International Conference on Computer and Information Technology held by IEEE.
+- Published a paper at the International Conference on Computer and Information Technology held by IEEE.

 ## 📈 GitHub Stats